millertechhouse-denise/sdc_p5/DeniseMiller_P5.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I wanted as many windows as possible, scaling the image by 1.5, specifying 64 windows, sliding 2 cells per iteration, through y pixels 350-650, for a total of 720 windows.
+I wanted as many windows as possible, scaling the image by 1.5, specifying 64 windows, sliding 2 cells per iteration, through y pixels 400-650.

 ![alt text][image5]